colin-eberhardt/gisual/Explainer.md

 Some ideas that came to me for future enhancements, other than those I've mentioned, are as follows:

+- Testing!!
+We need some tests in here.
+Utilize pytest to check functions and appropriate responses.

-- A client application (React-based using something like Vite?) that enables a user to enter coordinates, or an address, and sends the request to our Nearest Servcie via our endpoint when the user submits.
-This would require some client-side logic to convert address to coords, or an update to the endpoint to accept an adresss and convert on the server side.
+- A client application (React-based using something like Vite?) that enables a user to enter coordinates, or an address, and sends the request to our Nearest Station Service via our endpoint when the user submits.
+This would require some client-side logic to convert address to coords, or an update to the endpoint to accept an adress and convert on the server side.
 Regardless, the result would be diaplyed on a map in the UI, and the user could be presented with the option to get directions.
 I'd call a 3rd party endpoint here, like Google Routes API, and cache the results.

 - I'm not in love with the data structure.
 What would be great is establishing a central data store from which our service could read.
 I'm thinking about using MongoDB, which would allow for GeoJSON to be stored, and we could use some geospatial queries to return the nearest station.
 This would remove the KMZ -> list transformation.